-"The whole thing throttles down the expansion of green power and will forcecitizen energy corporations
+"The whole thing throttles down the expansion of green power and will force citizen energy corporations abroad," Weiger said.

 Julia Verlinden, energy policy spokeswoman for the Green Party fraction in the German parliament, said that the recent decisions over the renewable energy reforms meant the government had "shelved" climate protection.